keerat21/CS455Project/README.md

 These are the main files where all the work is, if you have all the prerequisites for running react native apps then add the given files in the react-native folder.(replace "App.js" if one exists already)

 ## Copyright information
-Please check the comments in the above Manifest.
+Please check the comments in the files of above Manifest.
+Work mainily used from

 ## Contact information